pyguides

 print(line.strip())

-# Get all lines as a list
+Reading all lines into a list

 with open("example.txt", "r") as file: